reframe-hpc/reframe/docs/configure.rst

 Other configuration options
 ---------------------------

-There are finally two more optional configuration sections that are not discussed here:
+There is finally one additional optional configuration section that is not discussed here:

-1. The ``schedulers`` section holds configuration variables specific to the different scheduler backends and
-2. the ``modes`` section defines different execution modes for the framework.
+The ``modes`` section defines different execution modes for the framework.
 Execution modes are discussed in the :doc:`pipeline` page.

 Building the Final Configuration